eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

 This call will send all the accumulated Operations to the Agent.

-For receiving data there is an analogous operation you must call:
+For receiving data there is an analogous Operation you must call:

 .. code-block:: C